Estimate Time6 min

 To reclaim their time

 Not every job is about climbing the ladder.
 For some, quiet quitting could mean not raising your hand to take on more duties.
 Clear boundaries can allow for more time, flexibility, and emotional bandwidth for everything else in life, such as caring for kids or an aging parent.
-"You can give yourself permission to lean out when you need to," says Meredith Stoddard, vice president of life events at Fidelity.
+"You can give yourself permission to lean out when you need to," says Kelly Lannan, senior vice president, Emerging Customers, at Fidelity.
 "We know that 53 million Americans have caregiving responsibilities, and those caring for children require 61 hours a week on average, and those caring for adults require 28 hours a week on average" she says, citing a 2021 Fidelity Caregivers Study.2

 The risks of quiet quitting

 Lastly, if a supervisor perceives your bare minimum as unsatisfactory performance, you could get fired.
-Salemi acknowledges that low unemployment and an ongoing labor shortage may give workers some job security, "but if hiring slows down, employers will be back in the driver's seat" and may be more inclined to terminate quiet-quitting weak links.
+Salemi acknowledges that when unemployment is low and there's a shortage of labor, workers may feel secure in their jobs, "but if hiring slows down, employers will be back in the driver's seat" and may be more inclined to terminate quiet-quitting weak links.

 Try taking an active and vocal role in improving your work situation with any of these 5 options: